-If you have any further questions that are not answered on this page or in the patient guide, please don't hesitate to ask your nurse or your doctor, or feel free to contact our Administration Department directly at ext.
+If you have any questions that are not answered on this page, please don't hesitate to ask your nurse or your doctor, or feel free to contact our Administration Department directly: 760-242-2311 ext.
 8200.

 We are pleased that you and your doctor have chosen our hospital.
 While you are with us, we'll do our best to ensure your comfort and recovery.

 We have coverage for Case Management from 8 a.m. to 4:30 p.m. and 6 p.m. to 6:30 a.m. daily.
 If a case manager is needed immediately, please contact your nurse or call ext.
 8171.

 - Care Management Office is open 8 a.m. to 4:30 p.m.
 Monday through Friday (except holidays)

 - Care Management Office Phone 760-242-2311 ext 8356 for messages 24 hours a day

 Located on the first floor near the main entrance to the medical center, our chapel is always available to patients, their families and hospital visitors.
 The chapel is open during daylight visiting hours.
 If you would like to visit the chapel outside these hours, it can be arranged through your nurse or the administrative coordinator at ext.
 8171.

 St. Mary seeks to place ethics awareness, resources and processes as close to the patient as possible.
 The hospital’s clinical ethics response team offers consultation to health care professionals, patients and their families when ethical considerations or personal dilemmas arise.
 The goal of the response team is to focus on ethical issues in order to enhance the quality of care the patient receives and to provide support and guidance for family members and care providers who are dealing with these troubling issues.
 All consultations are advisory in nature.